Blockades over, but Trudeau says emergency powers needed

-TORONTO (AP) — Canadian Prime Minister Justin Trudeau said Monday emergency powers are still needed despite the progress police have made in stamping out weeks long paralyzing protests by truckers and others angry over Canada’s COVID-19 restrictions.
+TORONTO (AP) — Prime Minister Justin Trudeau said Monday emergency powers are still needed despite police ending border blockades and the occupation of the nation's capital by truckers and others angry over Canada’s COVID-19 restrictions.

 "The situation is still fragile, the state of emergency is still there,” Trudeau said.

 Lawmakers in Parliament will vote Monday night whether to allow police to continue to use emergency powers.
-Opposition New Democratic Party leader Jagmeet Singh said his party will support it, ensuring Trudeau has enough votes.
+Opposition New Democratic Party leader Jagmeet Singh said his party will support it, ensuring Trudeau should have enough votes.

 Trudeau noted there are some truckers that are just outside Ottawa that may be planning further blockades and his public safety minister noted there was an effort to block a border crossing in British Columbia on the weekend.